Jflux05/Pewlett-Hackard-Analysis/README.md

 This criterion resulted in a list (screenshot shown below) with 1549 employees and their titles.
 ![mentorship_eligibility.png](https://github.com/Jflux05/Pewlett-Hackard-Analysis/blob/68e2fcc9a3036160a04cd092e41ae8ecd22bcbc4/Data/mentorship_eligibility.png)

 It appears that there are not enough qualified employees ready for retirement in the various departments to mentor the less senior employees.
-Each mentor would need to take on a significant amounts mentees, which would be too large of a workload for any employee, especially part-time retiring employees.
+Each mentor would need to take on a significant amounts mentees, which would be too large of a workload for most employees let alone part-time retiring employees.

 ## Summary